markokarapandzic/Order/readme.md

 CocoaPods
 ```
 ### Installing
-When you clone the repo to your device, first you will need to install all of the CocoaPods modules(Pods)
+When you clone the repo to your device, first you will need to install all of the CocoaPods modules(Pods).
-But before all of that you will need to enter your project directory with your Command Terminal
+But before all of that you will need to enter your project directory with your Command Terminal.
-After that install Pods with command Below
+After that install Pods with command Below.
 ```
 pod install
 ```